 Learn about Network Penetration Testing.

-The PCI SCC requires penetration tests whenever a business makes significant changes in their IT environment.
+The PCI SSC requires penetration tests whenever a business makes significant changes in their IT environment.
 For example, if you change from SSL to IPsec, or you introduce new network zones (new departments).

 Whether you're building a network, or you're in your tenth year of PCI DSS certification, you'll need to pen test your network.
 Here's the info you need to get started: